On the Isoperimetric Riemannian Penrose Inequality: Introduction

 where $N$ is any connected component of $\partial M$, with the equality satisfied if and only if $\partial M$ is connected and $(M,g)$ is isometric to a space-like slice of the Schwarzschild manifold

-\end{theorem} Some comments are in order.
-As observed in \cite[Lemma 4.1]{huisken_inverse_2001}, the topological assumption $H_2( M, \partial M; \Z)=\set{0}$ is automatically satisfied if $M$ is an \emph{exterior region}, i.e., it is connected and asymptotically flat, has a compact, minimal boundary, and contains no other compact minimal surfaces (even immersed).
-Technically, the vanishing of the second relative homology group guarantees that the weak IMCF of a connected hypersurface remains connected for all times.
-This fact is crucial in the Huisken-Ilmanen approach, as it allows to invoke the Gauss-Bonnet Theorem in the computations leading to Geroch Monotonicity Formula.
+\end{theorem} A minimal boundary is called outermost if it is not shielded from infinity by some other minimal surface, in other words, if no other minimal surface homologous to $\partial M$ is present in $M\smallsetminus \partial M$.

-The statement of \cref{thm:penrose_adm_intro} holds true even when $\partial M = \varnothing$, where it gives the Positive Mass Theorem under optimal decay assumptions.
-In this case, the topological assumption becomes $H_2( M; \Z)=\set{0}$, and the rigidity statement is phrased in terms of the flat $3$-dimensional Euclidean space, which is understood as a zero-mass Schwarzschild space.
+The statement of \cref{thm:penrose_adm_intro} holds even when $\partial M = \varnothing$, where it provides the Positive Mass Theorem (PMT) under optimal decay assumption (see \cref{thm:pmt_adm} below).
+This version of the Positive Mass Theorem was previously known and implied by the one presented in \cite{lee_positivemasstheoremmanifolds_2015}.

-Along the route to \cref{thm:penrose_adm_intro} we establish a Riemannian Penrose Inequality for the \emph{Isoperimetric mass}, which constitutes in fact our second main result.
-This pretty general and very geometric concept of mass was introduced by Huisken in \cite{huisken_isoperimetric_2006}.
-Hereafter, we recall its definition.
+Along the route to \cref{thm:penrose_adm_intro} we establish a Riemannian Penrose Inequality for the \emph{Isoperimetric mass}, constituting our second main result.
+Huisken introduced this pretty general and very geometric concept of mass in \cite{huisken_isoperimetricconceptmassgeneral_2009}.
+We now recall its definition.

-\begin{definition}[Isoperimetric mass] Let $(M,g)$ be a noncompact Riemannian $3$-manifold and let $\Omega$ be a closed bounded subset $\Omega\subset M$ with $\CS^{1,\alpha}$--boundary.
+\begin{definition}[Isoperimetric mass] Let $(M,g)$ be a noncompact Riemannian $3$-manifold and let $\Omega$ be a bounded subset $\Omega\subset M$ with $\CS^{1,\alpha}$-boundary.
 The quasi-local Isoperimetric mass of $\Omega$ is defined as